vektra/vega/README.md

 ## Distributed Mailbox

-Vega attempts to reconcil these varies needs by providing a system with the following characteristics:
+Vega attempts to reconcil these various needs by providing a system with the following characteristics:

-* Named mailboxes that messages and push and pulled from
+* Named mailboxes that messages are pushed and pulled from
 * Each machine runs their own broker
 * Components talk to the broker on their machine only
 * Brokers use a distributed routing table (provided by Consul only right now) to pass messages between machines